 Serves as membership on the campus's research journal Editorial Board.
 Focuses on managing the content and production of the research journal, which is produced annually.
 Registration is by instructor permission only.
 Credit/no-credit only.

 View course details in MyPlan: B HLTH 401

-B HLTH 402 Microbiology, Human Disease, and global Health (5) NW S. IVERSON CABRAL
+B HLTH 402 Microbiology, Human Disease, and Global Health (5) NSc Stefanie L Iverson Cabral

 Explores global health concepts related to infectious disease with an emphasis on the connection between the host, pathogen, and environment.
 Focuses on how microbiology and pathogenicity, in addition to human behavior, influences disease outcomes and impacts society.

 View course details in MyPlan: B HLTH 402

 B HLTH 405 Race, Power, and Food (5) DIV

 Examines the politics of nutrition in the age of globalization.
 Revisits, re-envisions, and re-articulates dominant understandings of history and culture as they relate to food.
 Explores food culture as a form of artistic expression, and uses documentary films and interactive theatre to build communication strategies rooted in students' identities.
 Presents powerful tools for building alliances across racial, gender, class, and cultural lines.

 View course details in MyPlan: B HLTH 405

 B HLTH 406 Infectious Disease and Art (5) A&H Stefanie L Iverson Cabral